Antique Store (Plantersville, Alabama)

-The Antique Store is a historic commercial building in Plantersville, Dallas County, Alabama, United States.
+The Antique Store is a historic commercial building in Plantersville, Alabama, United States.
 It is the oldest surviving commercial building in the community.
 The one-story, wood-frame structure was built in 1870.
 The main facade is three bays wide, with a pedimented one-story porch spanning the entire width.
 A side ell, added after the initial construction, projects from the south side of the main block.
 It was added to the National Register of Historic Places on January 29, 1987, as a part of the Plantersville Multiple Resource Area.